 How Do I Avoid Inheritance Tax on My 401(k)?

 While 401(k) funds are not typically subject to federal inheritance or estate taxes for most individuals, they are subject to income tax when distributed to beneficiaries.
-To minimize the tax burden, consider strategic planning options.
+To minimize the tax burden on your heirs, consider strategic planning options.

 One approach is converting a traditional 401(k) to a Roth 401(k) during your lifetime.
 Roth accounts are funded with after-tax dollars, and qualified distributions to beneficiaries are tax-free.
 However, converting to a Roth triggers income taxes at the time of conversion, so careful planning is needed.